Homemade Applesauce Recipe & Canning

 Use a funnel as this can get really messy.
 I ladled the applesauce in leaving about 1/2 an inch of space at the top of the jars.
 Then I used my tongs to pull out a lid and ring for each jar.
 Try not to touch these things with bare hands as you don’t want them to get unsterilized.
 Screw the ring on tight once the lid is on.

 As I filled each jar I would put it into the canner.
 As you put more jars in the water level rises, so you don’t need to start with the canner all the way full.
-Once I had all 5 jars in I filled up to the neck level of my jars with hot water.
+Once I had all 5 jars in I filled up the canner to cover the jars with hot water.
 You have to wait until the water is boiling before you start timing.
 Let it boil for 20 minutes and then remove the jars.
 Way easy huh?

 Step 8: ENJOY! (my kids sure did)

-For more canning recipes and ideas we recommend the Ball Blue Book of Preserving.
-It has great instructions for almost anything you could want to can.
+For more canning recipes and ideas we recommend the Ball Complete Book of Home Preserving.
+I got it from my mother-in-law for a gift and I use it a TON!